mechpen/bank/README.md

     $ cd ~/bank && make

-To start server.
-By default server listen at 127.0.0.1:7890.
+To start the server.
+By default the server listen at 127.0.0.1:7890.

     $ cd ~/bank && src/bank &

-Start a client session use `nc`.
-Please note that lines start with "200" or "210" are server responses.
+Start a client session with `nc`.
+Please note that lines starting with "200" or "210" are server responses.

     $ nc localhost 7890
     OPEN